tomoish/reading-record/README.md

 # reading_record

-reading_record is a web application that allows you to record your reading content.
+reading_record is a web application for recording your reading contents.

 ## Web
 https://django-reading-record.com